2.1 Images Formed by Plane Mirrors

 The print in many books averages 3.50 mm in height.
 How high is the image of the print on the retina when the book is held 30.0 cm from the eye?

-Suppose a certain person’s visual acuity is such that he can see objects clearly that form an image high on his retina.
-What is the maximum distance at which he can read the 75.0-cm-high letters on the side of an airplane?
+Suppose a certain person’s visual acuity is such that he can see objects clearly that form an image high on their retina.
+What is the maximum distance at which they can read the 75.0-cm-high letters on the side of an airplane?

 People who do very detailed work close up, such as jewelers, often can see objects clearly at much closer distance than the normal 25 cm. (a) What is the power of the eyes of a woman who can see an object clearly at a distance of only 8.00 cm? (b) What is the image size of a 1.00-mm object, such as lettering inside a ring, held at this distance? (c) What would the size of the image be if the object were held at the normal 25.0 cm distance?

 What is the far point of a person whose eyes have a relaxed power of 50.5 D?